 When you travel with a Medicare Advantage plan, you have emergency coverage worldwide.
 This means that even if you are outside the network, your plan will pay for your emergency care.
 You will be subject to the plan’s terms and conditions and you’ll pay the normal cost-sharing that you would pay if you were treating locally for the same emergency.

 If you enrolled in a Medicare Plan with a PPO network, you generally will also have out of network services for non-emergencies.
 You just may pay more because you are outside the network.
+This can be a problem with these plans, just one of the ways Why Medicare Advantage Plans are Bad: 7 Top Complaints.

 What about Travel Here in the States?